Skegness: Scarbrough Avenue:

 Their two pools benefitted from the site of the baths building being at a naturally low level.
 This allowed them to be supplied with water directly from the sea, partly by gravity and partly by pumping, a powerful steam pump being provided for the purpose.

-The water had to pass through quite a lengthy pipe to reach the baths.
+The water had to pass through a lengthy pipe to reach the baths.
 Though the building itself was damaged during World War II and demolished in the 1950s, some at least of the pipework still remains.

 The three upper images, taken when the tide was out, clearly show the water inlet pipe.